dankraus/bb8resistance-aurelia/README.md

 This app is my first go with working with [Aurelia](http://www.aurelia.io/).
 It's based on the [Aurelia Skeleton Nav App](https://github.com/aurelia/skeleton-navigation).

+**Note:** I've taken down the site for now.
+The BB-8's were taken down at Target and most met their demise in trash compactors.
+I decided to cut some server costs down.

 ## Running The App

 To run the app, follow these steps.